Restaurants in Las Vegas

 Telephone: (702) 944 4224

-Italian restaurants abound in Las Vegas, both on and off The Strip, but for really good home-cooked food and excellent value, the unimposing brick building housing Chicago Joe's, in the residential downtown area, is a sure bet.
-The pasta sauces are renowned among locals, all reputedly recipes handed down by the owner's family through generations.
+Italian restaurants abound in Las Vegas, both on and off The Strip.
+But for really good home-cooked food and excellent value, the unimposing brick building housing Chicago Joe's, in the residential downtown area, is a sure bet.
+The pasta sauces are renowned among locals, all recipes handed down by the owner's family through generations.
 Try the pasta with eggplant (aubergine/brinjal) or white clam sauce, or perhaps the Lobster Joe.
 Open for lunch and dinner from Tuesday to Friday; Saturday dinner only.

 Address: 820 South 4th Street